emcrisostomo/EMCCountryPickerController/README.md

   * A country can be selected from a list in a table view.
   * The list can be searched using a search bar.
-  * Country flags are displayed in the image view of a table cell and can optionally be hidden.
+  * Country flags are displayed in the image view of a table cell and they can optionally be hidden.
+  * The flag size can be customised.
   * The flag border color and size can be customised and optionally hidden.
   * All the countries assigned a [ISO 3166-1 alpha-2][iso31662] two-letter code are available.